Home > Fixing the “pr_connect_reset_error” in Firefox?

 The dreaded “pr_connect_reset_error” – it’s enough to make anyone pull their hair out in frustration!
 This irritating error pops up while you are browsing the net using the Mozilla Firefox browser and causes a sudden interruption in your connection to the website you were trying to access.
 This scenario can be highly aggravating, mainly when you are in the middle of finishing a critical task or attempting to access vital details.

-Why does the pr_connect_reset_error occur?
+Why does the pr_connect_reset_error occur in Firefox?

 Facing errors like the PR_CONNECT_RESET_ERROR is frustrating while browsing your favorite site.
 But what’s more frustrating is not knowing the reason for the same.
 Here are some possible causes why this error might be arising: